is a Canadian writer and science administrator with an interest

 Governance and acted as Director General of Communications and Corporate

-Currently, he writes as a columnist for Canadian Science Publishing, an award-winning publisher of scholarly journals, and is author the Science Mutters blog for Science.gc.ca, the official source for science and technology information from the Government of Canada.
+For many years, he contributed as a podcaster and columnist with Canadian Science Publishing, an award-winning publisher of scholarly journals, and authored the Science Mutters blog for Science.gc.ca, the official source for science and technology information from the Government of Canada.

-Currently, he writes as a columnist for Canadian Science Publishing, an award-winning publisher of scholarly journals, and is author the Science Mutters blog for Science.gc.ca, the official source for science and technology information from the Government of Canada.
+For many years, he contributed as a podcaster and columnist with Canadian Science Publishing, an award-winning publisher of scholarly journals, and authored the Science Mutters blog for Science.gc.ca, the official source for science and technology information from the Government of Canada.

 Bourgeois-Doyle is also author of Burnstown